-API health check: how to keep apps healthy
+API health check: How to keep apps healthy

 What is an API health check?

 An API health check is a way to check the operational status of an API.
 It is a monitoring method that can alert you when something isn’t functioning as it should.
-You can set up an API health check endpoint for each API, view the results on a dashboard, and receive alerts for unexpected results.
+You can set up an API health check endpoint for each API, view the results on a dashboard and receive alerts for unexpected results.

-• Load balancing – if you have multiple instances of an API, you can use health checks in combination with a load balancer to distribute incoming requests to healthy instances and avoid those that are exhibiting unhealthy behaviour or are unresponsive.
+• Load balancing – if you have multiple instances of an API, you can use health checks in combination with a load balancer to distribute incoming requests to healthy instances and avoid those that are exhibiting unhealthy behavior or are unresponsive.

 API health check best practices